rafayhanan/ConnectAid/README.md

 # ConnectAid
 A Donation platform that connects donors to people in need.
-Created using MERN Stack.
+Created using MERN Stack and tailwind CSS.

 ## Prerequisites